quickgrid/Brainless-IDE/README.md

 ### Status: Incomplete

 # TODO:
-1. Add threading
+1. Add threading.
-2. **Remove fxml view and replace with equivalent java code to dynamically update UI.**
+2. **Remove fxml view and replace with equivalent java classes to dynamically update UI.**
 3. Ace Editor can be replaced with following 2 libraries.
 These examples can be included here with least effort, but the codes must be modified heavily to bring expected features and editor UI design. https://github.com/quickgrid/JavaFx-RichTextFx-RSyntaxTextArea-Example
 4. Splash screen to preload necessary resources.